gremlin-softworks/soft/docs/readme.md

 ### ```master.proto([dependencies], definition);```

 Creates a regular soft-module.
 Must be defined in the exported default method (see example), the default method must have the master object as argument.
-The default method should in turn return the result of calling proto on the master object, having the the dependency references and defintion as arguments.
+The default method should in turn return the result of calling proto on the master object, having the dependency references and defintion as arguments.

 ```
 export default function (master) {